Feb. 20, 2020

 Chemical manufacturers like DuPont and 3M have covered up evidence of the negative human and environmental impacts of PFAS since the 1960s.

 PFAS contaminate water supplies through two main sources: firefighting foam and industrial discharges.
-For decades, the U.S. military has used firefighting foam in training exercises at hundreds of bases around the country.
-Federal law long required these bases, as well as commercial airports, to use foam that contains PFAS.
+For decades, the U.S. military has used firefighting foam containing PFAS in training exercises at hundreds of bases around the country.
+Commercial airports can also use PFAS-containing foam, though they’re no longer legally required to.
 A Department of Defense report released in March listed 126 military facilities where water supplies were contaminated with PFAS levels above the EPA’s current standard.

-The industrial release of PFAS is another major source of water contamination.
-In 2016, researchers discovered troubling levels of GenX in North Carolina’s Cape Fear River.
-The source was a PFAS manufacturing plant owned by The Chemours Company, a spin-off of DuPont.
+The industrial release of PFAS is another major source of water and air contamination.
+In 2016, researchers discovered troubling levels of GenX and other new-generation PFAS in North Carolina’s Cape Fear River.
+The source is a chemical manufacturing plant owned by The Chemours Company, a spin-off of DuPont.
+Communities in New Hampshire and elsewhere are also struggling with releases of PFAS into the air.

 Consumers can also contact brands to tell them to stop using PFAS in their products.
 Companies including IKEA, H&M, and Crate & Barrel are already eliminating highly fluorinated chemicals like PFAS from their product lines.
 However, we need stricter government regulation of PFAS in order to be truly protected.

-For far too long, communities have been left in the dark when PFAs have contaminated their environment.
 Several states are taking the lead on protecting people from PFAS.
-Washington state, for example, has bans set to take effect on PFAS from firefighting foams and food packaging, while New York has restricted state agencies from purchasing food containers that include PFAS.
+Wisconsin, for example, passed a law in February restricting the use of firefighting foam containing PFAS.
+Washington state will begin prohibiting PFAS in food packaging in 2022, and New York has restricted state agencies from purchasing food containers that include PFAS.
 (Learn more about state-based efforts.)

 All of these efforts are good first steps, but regulators and legislators must do more to adequately protect communities from PFAS.
-The EPA has known for decades about the dangers of these chemicals.
+The EPA has known for decades about the dangers of PFAS.
 Yet the agency only recently jumped into action on this issue, largely due to pressure from lawmakers in states like Michigan, New York and North Carolina, where PFAS water contamination is widespread.
-In addition, there are no PFAS listed on the Toxics Release Inventory, the primary tool for alerting communities to toxic exposures.

 Earthjustice’s donation-based model allows us to take on important environmental fights that other lawyers can’t — or won’t.